donders-research-data-management/rdm-ontology-di/content_editors.md

 This repository serves both for the Radboud Data Repository (RDR) as for the Donders Repository (DR).
 Each of the instances of the repository has two branches, the _acceptance_ and the _release_.
 They serve different purposes in the workflow.

-## The workflow
+## Workflow

 Two roles are involved in the workflow: the _content editor_ which is responsible for updating the contents; and the _content manager_ which brings the update online.
 Hereafter is the workflow:

 1. The _content editor_ modifies contents on the _acceptance_ branch.
+1. The _RDR buildserver_ builds the content on the _acceptance_ branch and deploys to _acceptance_ environment (refer to build workflow).
-1. The _content editor_ informs the _content manager_ to review the changes, if desired they can be manually tested on the acceptance environment.
+1. The _content editor_ informs the _content manager_ to review the changes by creating a pull request.
+     1. The _content manager_ is set as assignee for the pull request
+     1. The _contact of the other support team_ is set as reviewer of te pull request.
+1. The _contact of the other support team_ indicates with a comment whether they would also like the change.
-1. The _content manager_ merges changes from _acceptance_ into the _release_ branch.
-The changes in the _release_ branch will automatically be processed and apear on the production environment.
+1. The _content manager_ merges changes from _acceptance_ into the _release_ branch by merging the pull request.
+1. The _RDR buildserver_ builds the content on the _release_ branch and deploys to _production_ environment
-1. The _content manager_ receives a notification from the automatic process about the result of the process.
+1. The _content manager_ cherry-picks the commit and adds it the the _acceptance_ branch of the other support team, when the other team agrees.
+     1. 1.
+The _RDR buildserver_ builds the content on the _acceptance_ branch and deploys to _acceptance_ environment

+## Build workflow
+1. The _RDR buildserver_ check for changes on the repository each 1 minute.
+1. In case of success it is deployed to the environment.
+1. The outcome of the build is mailed to _content editors_ and _content managers_ selected for that branch.
+1. In case of a succesful build the _content editor_ reviews the changes on the acceptance environment.
+1. In case of a failed build the _content editor_ tries to resolve the issue themselves or contacts [RDR support](mailto:rdr-support@ru.nl) for support.

+The above proces an take 2 minutes in total at max.

 ## Content management and deployment